High Blood Pressure and Kidney Disease

 - No matter what the cause of the kidney disease, high blood pressure can increase damage to the kidneys.
 People with kidney disease should keep their blood pressure below 140/90.

 Hope through Research

 In recent years, researchers have learned a great deal about kidney disease.
-The NIDDK sponsors several programs aimed at understanding kidney failure and finding treatments to stop its progression.
+The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) sponsors several programs aimed at understanding kidney disease and finding treatments to stop its progression.

 For More Information

 National Heart, Lung, and Blood Institute Health Information Center

 Telecommunications Relay Services: 7–1–1

 30 East 33rd Street